Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed

 \section{Conclusion}

-In this work, we propose a novel Supervised Learning-enhanced Multi-Group Actor-Critic algorithm (SL-MGAC) to optimize request-level live stream allocation policies under the platform-level constraints on app usage duration and user retention in the challenging context of a live stream \& short video mixed recommendation system.
-Specifically, we introduce a multi-group state decomposition module to reduce prediction variance and seamlessly integrate multi-task reward learning with traditional critic learning to constrain Q-value estimation.
+In the challenging context of a live stream \& short video mixed recommendation system, we propose a novel Supervised Learning-enhanced Multi-Group Actor-Critic algorithm (SL-MGAC) to optimize request-level live stream allocation policies under the platform-level constraints on app usage duration and user retention.
+Specifically, we introduce a multi-group state decomposition module to reduce prediction variance and seamlessly integrate multi-task supervised reward learning with traditional critic learning to constrain Q-value estimation.
 Compared with existing RL methods for recommendation systems, our approach not only focuses on improving online performance, but also improves the stability and robustness of the RL model.
 In practice, we minimize the risk of \textit{policy deterioration} or \textit{model collapse}, thereby enabling the proposed SL-MGAC method to be successfully implemented in large-scale industrial recommendation systems.
 Currently, we are trying to apply the SL-MGAC methods to other similar recommendation scenarios, including E-commerce and advertising.
 We also aim to continuously improve the performance of SL-MGAC in further research.
 Learning live stream policy from a long sequence of user behaviors $(s_t, a_t, r_t)$ and exploring more refined and complex user state representations would lead to our future work.